lassekongo83/Frellwits-filter-lists/Swedish/filter_info_en.md

 *The list has not been tested together with Nano Defender.*

 **Only use one blocker.** Some filters may not work correctly if 2 or more blockers are used.
-There is [no benefit](https://twitter.com/gorhill/status/1033706103782170625) to using more than 1 adblocker in your web browser. *(Using a network-wide adblocker, like for example pi-hole shouldn't be a problem.
-But keep in mind that the list is not tested with one in use.)*
+There is [no benefit](https://twitter.com/gorhill/status/1033706103782170625) to using more than 1 adblocker in your web browser.

 Some parts of the list may work with other adblockers, but **no support** is given for those.
 Then you'll be using the list at your own risk, and you'll have to fix any potential problems yourself.